Project Legion (2022) Review

 Unfortunately Project Legion goes wrong right from the start with its clunky and silly voiceover combined with dialogue like “The history of this place…Six hundred and sixty-six years later on the same day”.
 It’s so overwrought it provokes laughs rather than shivers.
 The weak attempts at making the location look spooky, some symbols spray painted on a tree, don’t help either.

 Once Armageddon is upon us things don’t get any better.
 Rather than concentrating on Greg trying to fight his way out of his trap, Project Legion gives us near-endless scenes of him talking to himself or recording messages into a broken laptop.
 The right actor can make that work, but they need to be highly talented and preferably have experience on the live stage delivering monologues and soliloquies.

 This is Cerrone’s first major role of any kind and he’s nowhere near ready for what it requires.
 He’s OK in some of the scenes where he’s interacting with demons disguised as his friends.
 But for the majority of the film, he’s the only one on-screen and his solo speeches never sound convincing, especially when talking into a laptop whose screen is covered in static.

 Greg stays barricaded in his apartment for most of the film.
 He occasionally gets out into the hallway or one makes it through the door, but those occasions are few and far between.
 He does make it as far as the building’s parking area at one point before being forced back.
-Unfortunatly when he finaly does escape the building looks like a cheap motel with no trace of the windowed parking area he was in.
+Unfortunately when he finally does escape the building looks like a cheap motel with no trace of the windowed parking area he was in.

 It’s fitting that the film’s largest action scene, calling it a set piece would be pushing it, involves a dumpster.
 Because Project legion is a dumpster fire of a movie, from its opening right down to a “shocking” ending you’ll have guessed before the first act is over.